mickeypearce/oradew-vscode/README.md

 Configure the setting `generator.define` to define code generators.
 Then use `Generate` command to generate your PL/SQL code.

 The `label` and `function` properties are required for a generator to be succesfully defined but a `description` is optional.
 You can also use `output` property to define a file path of the generated content (also optional).
 If the `output` is omitted a file with unique filename is created in `./scripts` directory.
-A generator example follows:
+A generator definition example follows:

 ```json
   "generator.define": [